What Is a High-Yield Savings Account?

 Ongoing Costs and Fees

 Aside from the minimum deposit and balance figures, consider the types of ongoing expenses your account may accrue during its lifetime.
-If you’re still wondering how to choose a high-yield savings account, don’t forget to read the fine print of your chosen bank’s T&C document.
+Don’t forget to read the fine print of your chosen bank’s T&C document.
 The key thing is determining whether the bank charges regular maintenance fees and what sort of other fees may be charged to your account.

 Deposit and Withdrawal Methods